benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

-This section covers the additional Bellatrix fork choice document, [version 1.2.0](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/fork-choice.md).
+This section covers the additional Bellatrix fork choice document, [v1.3.0](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/bellatrix/fork-choice.md).
 For a complementary take, see Vitalik's [annotated Bellatrix fork choice](https://github.com/ethereum/annotated-spec/blob/master/merge/fork-choice.md) (based on a slightly older version).

 As usual, text with a side bar is quoted directly from the specification.